Lucas Industries: 1902 to World War I

 In 1902, what had by then become Joseph Lucas Ltd, incorporated in 1898, started making automotive electrical components such as magnetos, alternators, windscreen wipers, horns, lighting, wiring and starter motors.
 The company started its main growth in 1914 with a contract to supply Morris Motors Limited with electrical equipment.
 During World War I Lucas made shells and fuses, as well as electrical equipment for military vehicles.
 Up until the early 1970s, Lucas was the principal supplier to British manufacturers (such as BSA, Norton and Triumph) of magnetos, dynamos, alternators, switches and other electrical components.

 UK General Strike 1926

-Thousands of workers belonging to Birmingham's Lucas electronics factory walked out and joined the 1926 United Kingdom general strike.
+Thousands of workers belonging to Birmingham's Lucas electrical factory walked out and joined the 1926 United Kingdom general strike.
 Birmingham communist activist and trade union leader Jessie Eden, who was a volunteer union steward for the only section of unionised women in the factory, convinced the women to join the strike.
 The strike was depicted in the British crime drama Peaky Blinders.